zkedem/windows10-classic-themes/README.md

 This is a sister project to my Basic theme for Windows 10, which is still in the works.

+windows10-classic-themes now features its own setup wizard created with Inno Script Studio.
+Its source code is located at theme-setup.iss, and a compiled version can be found in the Output directory.

 # How these themes were built:
 Here's a rundown of the basic steps I went through in porting these themes to Windows 10: